A couple recovering from covid couldn’t smell the smoke when their house caught fire. Their toddler saved the family.

 “We were still recovering from covid, so neither of us had our sense of taste and smell,” Kayla told The Washington Post in an interview.

-Less than a minute later, the couple and their five children managed to escape uninjured through the front door.
+In a matter of minutes, the couple and their five children managed to escape uninjured through the front door.
 But their entire house was consumed by the flames, Kayla told The Post.

-“It’s going to be a long hard road to get to be where we need to be and to replace those material items,” she said.
+“It’s going to be a long, hard road to get to be where we need to be and to replace those material items,” she said.
 “But at the same time, if it wasn’t for my son’s guardian angel that morning, I don’t know where we would be.”

 The morning of Jan.
 15, Brandon was not sleeping in the room he shares with one of his older brothers, Kayla said.
 He was not feeling well the night before, so the toddler slept in the living room that connects to his parents’ bedroom, where they could better monitor him.